crowbait/typespec-typescript-emitter/README.md

 # typespec-typescript-emitter

 This is a [TypeSpec](https://typespec.io) library aiming to provide TypeScript output to a TypeSpec project.

 Currently, this library is tailored to my specific use case, which is defining HTTP APIs.
 The 'routes'-emitter will only work on HTTP operations. **However**, exporting all models as types is independent of HTTP, and so may also benefit projects with a different usage scenario.

 It can the following things:

-- ts files exporting every model present in the spec
+- ts files exporting every model present in a namespace
-  - 1 file for each (nested) namespace
+  - 1 file for each nested namespace
   - exports models, enums and unions
   - does NOT export aliases (see below)
 - optional typeguards, *if* type export is enabled
-  - referenced or generated in the routes object as well, if enabled (experimental)
-- for `TypeSpec.Http`: ts file containing a nested object containing information about every route
+- for `TypeSpec.Http`: ts file containing a nested object (by namespace-opname) containing information about every route (eg. url-from-parameters, method, etc.)
-  - this can be imported at runtime to provide a robust way of eg. accessing URLs
-- for `TypeSpec.Http`: "routed typemap" mapping types to their routes (path and verb)
+- for `TypeSpec.Http`: "routed typemap" mapping types to their routes (path and verb) (respects Lifecycle visibility)

 ## Content <!-- omit from toc -->